AkshatSood/DLNLP_assignment_24/README.md

 ### Running the Demo

 For the purposes of testing a subsection of the entire pipeline a demo has been setup.
 This demo does not perform any fine-tuning, but evaluates the performance of all the models.
+The demo will use the [demo config.yaml](./demo%20config.yaml) file to check which models need to be evaluated.
+Currently, only 3 tasks (*A0*, *B2_v2*, and *F3_v1*) have been enabled.
+To enable additional tasks, the `evaluate` parameter needs to be changed to `True`.
 The following steps can be followed to run this demo.

 ```bash
 conda env create -f environment.yml